NEC ReferenceNEC 2023 · 2026 · Updated May 2026

 625.42 Branch Circuit Requirements

-Each EVSE requires a dedicated branch circuit.
-The circuit must be rated to supply the maximum current drawn by the EVSE for the period of charging.
-Receptacle-connected EVSE: limited to 80% of circuit rating.
-Hardwired EVSE: may use the full circuit rating at 125%.
+Each EVSE requires a dedicated branch circuit per 625.42 unless an approved energy management system is used.
+The circuit must be rated to supply the maximum current drawn by the EVSE for the full duration of charging.
+For receptacle-connected EVSE (plug-in units), the nameplate rating is limited to 80% of the branch circuit rating, so a 40A charger needs a 50A receptacle circuit.

 625.54 GFCI Protection

-All EV charging equipment must have GFCI protection.
-Most listed EVSE units have built-in GFCI, which satisfies this requirement.
-If the EVSE does not have built-in GFCI, a GFCI breaker must be installed.
-Do not double-up GFCI protection (GFCI breaker + EVSE built-in GFCI) as this can cause nuisance trips.
+All EV charging equipment requires GFCI protection per NEC 625.54.
+Most listed EVSE units include built-in GFCI protection, which satisfies this requirement without needing a GFCI breaker.
+If the EVSE does not have built-in GFCI (check the listing and installation manual), a GFCI breaker must be installed at the panel.

 Installation Best Practices